 About Us

-We specialise in top quality men's made to measure suits, Magee personal tailoring, and Magee Donegal tweed sports jackets.
+We specialise in top quality men's made to measure suits for all occasions and tweed sports jackets.
 We also have many years experience providing ladies underwear and traditional household items.
 You receive dedicated personal service, whether you come to the shop or contact us by phone or online.

 The third generation is my son James.
-He helps part-time in between his studies, particularly with the photography for the website.
-He loves smart, quality, classic men's clothing - and adds a contemporary twist too.
+He helps out in many different ways when his career allows.
+James loves smart, quality, classic men's clothing - and adds a contemporary twist too.

 We have antique fixtures and fittings, a traditional wood and glass counter, and a 1930s till - and our customers want it to stay just as it is.
 This website is an addition to the shop, not a replacement for it.